 Mestinon SR (Pyridostigmine Bromide)

-Mestinon (pyridostigmine bromide tablets, USP) is an orally active cholinesterase inhibitor.
-Chemically, pyridostigmine bromide is 3-hydroxy-1-methyl pyridinium bromide dimethyl carbamate.
+Mestinon (pyridostigmine bromide tablets, USP) inhibits cholinesterase when taken orally.
+Pyidostigmine bromide is a dimethyl carbamate of 3-hydroxy-1-methyl pyridinium bromide.

 Warnings and Precautions